cshenton/normal-comparison/README.md

 uncertainty, or I've implemented things incorrectly.

 In addition, I could not get the sampling methods to work.
-This should serve more as an indication of how thin the documentation is on sampling methods in Edward, rather than the underlying library's correctness.
+This should serve more as an indication of how thorough the documentation is compared to more mature libraries.